MinHuang28/Cam/_posts/2023-02-12-Benchmark-with-solitary-wave.md

 ## Some thoughts from this benchmarks

-1. The solitary wave code is difficult to find online.
+1.The solitary wave code is difficult to find online.
 I don't think they published their code with their article, so I couldn't find any.
 However, the worst mistake I made was not talking to my supervisor about it in a timely manner.
 I couldn’t do my project and I‘m at a loss on what to do.
 So it wasted me loads of time.  **LESSON 1: CONTACT YOUR SUPERVISOR IF YOU HAVE A PROBLEM**.

-2. When comparing two different codes, make sure that our parameters and the parameters they use are indicating the same physical property (eg, symbol g only represent gravity not anything else), and that they are consistent through the entire code (e.g, not a=1 at first and a=2 at the following code).
+2.When comparing two different codes, make sure that our parameters and the parameters they use are indicating the same physical property (eg, symbol g only represent gravity not anything else), and that they are consistent through the entire code (e.g, not a=1 at first and a=2 at the following code).
 Make sure that no parameter is defined more than once. **LESSON 2: Carefully check every parameters**.

-3. The initial code I used was scaled by the height H, but the solitary wave code was scaled using the comapction length $$\delta$$, thus we must scale it with the same characteristic scale.
+3.The initial code I used was scaled by the height H, but the solitary wave code was scaled using the comapction length $$\delta$$, thus we must scale it with the same characteristic scale.
 Also remember to scale the mesh. **LESSON 3: Scale the equations in a same way**.

-4. The solitary wave should be small enough to avoid the effect of the boundary.
+4.The solitary wave should be small enough to avoid the effect of the boundary.

-5. Since we’re working on a finite domain and a discrete mesh, the solitary wave will never be perfect.
+5.Since we’re working on a finite domain and a discrete mesh, the solitary wave will never be perfect.
 When we increase the mesh resolution and decrease the time step, the differences should to be less apparent.